hackclub/hackclub/workshops/scrapbook_css/README.md

 ```

 Replace `YOURCOLOUR` with the HEX codes you found, make sure to include the hash (hashtag) symbol at the start.

+You may still see some grey, these are elements that use the `--colors-muted` variable, can you work out how to change them based on what we learnt above?

 I choose these colours: